JakaRanga/online-resume/README.md

 ## Build your own docker image

-You can build your oneline-resume docker image.
-A Dockerfile is provided in this repository allwing you to easily build the image.
+You can build your online-resume docker image.
+A Dockerfile is provided in this repository allowing you to easily build the image.
 Just run the following command: `docker build -t {image name} .`